JSenpai/require-worker/README.md

 ## Installation

-Warning: This project is written with ES6 features.
+Nodejs 6.0 or greater is required.
+This project is written with ES6 features

 Warning: This is currently in pre-release.
 It is not production-ready.
 Not all planned features are implemented yet.